natasky/kakoune-multi-file/README.md

 ```

 For example, `multi-file-from-grep -A10` will collect 3 lines before every
 result and 10 lines after.
+This command always collects lines from the current
+buffer - usually you want to be in `*grep*` buffer for this.

 This will open a `*multi-file*` buffer with contents like: